-Suppose cashier pays Rs 5,000 to Mr A, who will pay day-to-day organization expenses out of it.
-Suppose Mr A spend Rs 4,200 out of it in a day, the main cashier pays Rs 4,200, so his balance of petty cash book will be again Rs 5,000.
-It is very useful system of accounting, as it saves the time of the main cashier and provides better control.
+Suppose the cashier pays Rs 5,000 to Mr. A, who will pay day-to-day organization expenses out of it.
+Suppose Mr. A spends Rs 4,200 out of it in a day, the main cashier pays Rs 4,200, so his balance of petty cash book will be again Rs 5,000.
+It is a very useful system of accounting, as it saves the time of the main cashier and provides better control.

 |PETTY CASH BOOK|